Ryzon3/mirage-script/README.md

 # MirageScript Interpreter

-MirageScript is a story-driven language where functions are prompts and `gpt-5-mini` hallucinates the runtime.
-The interpreter keeps a mutable memory table, forwards context to the model, and applies any updates described in the JSON reply.
+MirageScript is a story-driven language where functions are prompts and `gpt-5-mini` performs the actual interpretation.
+The CLI now hands the full program file to the model and waits for tool calls that request inputs, read or write files, emit terminal output, or halt with an error.
+Python only brokers those tools — it no longer walks the script or mutates runtime state on its own.

 ## Highlights
 - Lightweight MirageScript syntax (`remember`, `ask`, `show`, `note`) that reads like bedtime instructions.
 - Function definitions contain prompts wrapped in `<<< >>>` so writers never touch real code.
-- Runtime state persists between calls; the model can mutate memories through structured JSON updates.
+- The model consumes the entire program text and drives execution through structured tool calls.
-- Pure Python implementation that only relies on the OpenAI HTTP endpoint.
+- Python stays in charge of side effects only: reading inputs, saving files, printing output, or surfacing errors on demand.
-- Tool-calling contract forces `gpt-5-mini` to yield well-formed results via the `emit_response` function.
+- Tool-calling contract exposes `emit_output`, `get_input`, `list_inputs`, `read_source`, `read_file`, `save_file`, and `raise_error` — everything else is up to the model.
-- Declarative `inputs:` block plus `--arg` / `--file` flags feed dynamic values into memories before execution.
+- CLI `--arg` / `--file` flags advertise dynamic values that the model can pull with `get_input` when it needs them.

 ## Quick start
 1. Ensure your `.env` file contains `OPENAI_API_KEY` (the CLI loads it automatically).